 - We are guests, please don’t abuse the privilege, or we may lose it.

-- Safety is of utmost important in gleaning.
-If any activity is questionable do not do it.
+- Safety is of utmost importance in gleaning.
+If any activity is questionable, do not do it.

-- Such safety practices include: Do not climb trees/fences.
+- Safety practices include: Do not climb trees/fences.
 Do not ride on the back of moving vehicles.
 Stay away from farm machinery, canals and roadways.

 - Bathroom facilities are unavailable in most gleaning fields; it is advisable to use the bathroom prior to coming to the field.

-- It is recommended that all gleaners wear gloves and hats in the field, apply sunscreen and have bug spray handy in case insects are an issue.
+- It is recommended that all gleaners wear gloves and hats in the field, apply sunscreen, and have insect repellant handy in case insects are an issue.

 - It is often good to dress in layers.
-In the morning it is likely to be cold and damp, wearing a log sleeve shirt and long pants are recommended.
-As it gets warmer another layer of shorts and short sleeve shirt may be better.
+In the morning it is likely to be cold and damp; wearing a long sleeved shirt and long pants are recommended.
+As it gets warmer, you may wish to remove layers or change to shorts and a short sleeved shirt.

-- In cornfields and orchards, long sleeve shirts and pants are needed.
+- In cornfields and orchards, long sleeved shirts and pants are needed.
 Leaves from the corn stalks are sharp and can cut the skin.
-Mangoes are also a member of the poison ivy family, long sleeves and pants help protect against contact with the sap.
+Mangoes are also a member of the poison ivy family, so long sleeves and pants help protect against contact with the sap.